muggy8/improbable/have-and-havenot/rM7jQact.md

 This trick was something Ethan passed on to me after he gained his Soprano ability and has saved me countless minutes every time I needed to clean tools.

-I took the food tray and returned it to the shelves before I sat down next to Ethan on the sofa.
+I took the clean food tray out of the water and returned it to the shelves before I sat myself down next to Ethan on the sofa.

 "Hey Ethan, are you sure it's ok for you to be here all the time and leave the school unatended?"
 I asked after sitting down

 I was worried about the school.

-The entrence exams for the next term will start a few days from now so I was sure there was a mountain of work that needed his presence.
+The entrence exams for the next term will be taking plnce a few days from now so I was sure there was a mountain of work that he needed to do.

 I remember from the days when Aurora used to be the principal of the school before she passed.

 The weeks leading up to the entrence exams where often the most busy.

-The other teachers were all tasked with pre-exam assessment of the exam applicants and the one in charge of managing the whole process was none other than the principal.
+The other teachers were all tasked with pre-exam assessments of the exam applicants and the one in charge of managing the whole process was none other than the principal.

-Depending on the number of applicants, sometimes, the principal might have to participate in the assessment of applicants too.
+Depending on the number of applicants, sometimes, the principal might even have to participate in the assessment of applicants too.

 That's why I knew Ethan definately didn't have the luxury of being away from his duties for this long.